thekakamask/RealEstateManager/README.md

 ## ✅ **LAST MAJOR UPDATES (see [UPDATES.md](./UPDATES.md) for details)**

-   - 🧩 Integrated OnlineAuthRepository into AppContainer for centralized authentication management via dependency injection.
-   - 👥 Implemented complete user management with UserEntity, UserDao, UserRepository, and model/entity mappers.
-   - 🔄 Established many-to-many relationship between Property and POI using PropertyPoiCrossRef, with DAO and model support.
-   - 🧩 Developed repositories for user and property-poi data with dependency injection setup.
-   - 🛠️ Extended utility mapping functions (toEntity / toModel) and improved date handling with ThreeTenBP.
-   - 🗃️ Strengthened database integrity with cascading foreign keys and indexed relations for performance optimization.
+   - 🔐 Secured offline user management with password hashing (SHA-256) and email uniqueness enforcement; added email lookup and existence checks for authentication flows.
+   - 🔄 Introduced UserSyncManager and global SyncManager to enable offline-to-Firebase user synchronization with state tracking and update propagation.

 ## ❌ **NEXT UPDATES**